INDIGO trial design and patient characteristics

 aIDH1 or IDH2 mutation status was prospectively determined by the Life Technologies Corporation Oncomine Dx Target Test.1

-bRandomization was stratified by local 1p19q status (codeleted or non-codeleted) and baseline tumor size (diameter ≥2 cm or <2 cm).1
+bRandomization was stratified by local 1p/19q status (codeleted or not codeleted) and baseline tumor size (diameter ≥2 cm or <2 cm).1

 See VORANIGO PFS results

-Time to next intervention (TTNI)—the time from randomization to the initiation of the first subsequent anticancer therapy or death due to any cause.
+The time from randomization to the initiation of the first subsequent anticancer therapy or death due to any cause.1

 See VORANIGO TTNI results